-No allowance will be allowed on -
+No allowance will be allowed on non-qualifying assets.
+These assets are -

-- an asset used by a person carrying on farming activities, which constitutes an asset contemplated in paragraph 12(1) of the First Schedule to the Act;1 - assets for which a deduction may be granted under section 12B, 12C, 12DA, 12E or 37B.2 The exclusion of these assets applies even if a higher allowance would otherwise have resulted under section 11(e).
-In the case of assets of a "small business corporation" (SBC) for which an allowance is granted under section 12E(1) no deduction is permissible under section 11(e).
-However, in the case of assets referred to in section 12E(1A), the SBC may elect to be granted either the 50:30:20 allowance under section 12E(1A) or the allowance under section 11(e). - an asset which is not owned by the person claiming the allowance (except an asset purchased under an "instalment credit agreement" 4);5 - assets the ownership of which is retained by the taxpayer as a seller under an "instalment credit agreement" 6 - buildings or other structures or works of a permanent nature;8 - any ship to which section 14(1)(a) or (b) applies;9 - any aircraft to which section 14bis(1)(a), (b) or (c) applies; 10 - assets of which the cost has been allowed as a deduction from the taxpayer's income under section 24D (expenditure on a National Key Point or specified important place or area);11
+- assets used by a person carrying on farming activities, which constitute assets contemplated in paragraph 12(1) of the First Schedule to the Act;1 - assets for which a deduction may be granted under section 12B, 12C, 12DA, 12E(1)2 or 37B.3 The exclusion of these assets applies even if a higher allowance would otherwise have resulted under section 11(e).
+In the case of assets of a "small business corporation"4 (SBC) for which an allowance is granted under section 12E(1) no deduction is permissible under section 11(e).
+However, in the case of assets referred to in section 12E(1A), the SBC may elect to be granted either the 50:30:20 allowance under section 12E(1A) or the allowance under section 11(e); - assets which are not owned by the person claiming the allowance (except assets purchased under an "instalment credit agreement" 5);6 - assets the ownership of which is retained by the taxpayer as a seller under an "instalment credit agreement"^{7 8} - buildings or other structures or works of a permanent nature;9